Planning Committees - Cauldrons of Human Emotion artwork

 50 Shades of Planning

-Sam Stafford started posting on the 50 Shades of Planning blog in 2012 and in 2019 turned it into a podcast.
-50 Shades of Planning is about the foibles of the English planning system and it's aim is to cover the breadth of the sector both in terms of topics of conversation and in terms of guests with different experiences and perspectives.
+50 Shades of Planning is Sam Stafford’s attempt to explore the foibles of the English planning system and it's aim is to cover the breadth of the sector both in terms of topics of conversation and in terms of guests with different experiences and perspectives.

-50 Shades episodes include 'Hitting The High Notes', which is a series of conversations with leading planning and property figures.
+50 Shades episodes include 'Hitting The High Notes', which are a series of conversations with leading planning and property figures.
 The conversations take in the six milestone planning permissions or projects within a contributor’s career and for every project guests are invited to choose a piece of music that they were listening to at that time.
 Think Desert Island Discs, but for planners.
-If you would like to feature on 'Hitting The High Notes', or know somebody that would make a great guest, please email [email protected].

-Sam is on Bluesky (@samuelstafford.bsky.social) and Instagram (@samuel__stafford), and his blogs can be found here: http://samuelstafford.blogspot.com.
+Sam is on Bluesky (@samuelstafford.bsky.social) and Instagram (@samuel__stafford), and his blogs can be found here: http://samuelstafford.blogspot.com (from where you can also sign up for his newsletter).

-As with the 50 Shades Blog, the 50 Shades Podcast is a platform for Sam's personal opinions, which may or may not represent the opinions of his past, present or future employers.
+The 50 Shades platforms are expressions of Sam's personal opinions, which may or may not represent the opinions of his past, present or future employers.

 Why Fifty Shades?
 Well, planning is not a black and white endeavour.
-There are at least fifty shades in between...
+There are at least fifty shades in between....

 Support Us